trellisorg/platform/packages/nest-worker-threads/README.md

 Configure an [additional entry point](https://nx.dev/packages/node/executors/webpack#additionalentrypoints) in your Webpack config, in Nx, this would be in your projects `build` target options.
-(Additional configuration properties left our for brevity)
+(Additional configuration properties left out for brevity)

 `project.json`